MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/excel.md

 ## Known issues and limitations

 * Power Query Online is unable to access encrypted Excel files.
 Since Excel files labeled with sensitivity types other than "Public" or "Non-Business" are encrypted, they aren't accessible through Power Query Online.
-* Power Query Online does not support password-protected Excel files.
+* Power Query Online doesn't support password-protected Excel files.